wyll-io/blog/content/posts/what-is-devops.md

 To avoid any ambiguity, it is necessary to define and differentiate the main axes of a continuous software development process.

-The principle of continuous delivery is that each modification of the code must lead to a new version integrating a new major capability or a set of small modifications.
+The principle of **continuous delivery** is that each modification of the code must lead to a new version integrating a new major capability or a set of small modifications.

-This principle is often confused with continuous deployment.
+This principle is often confused with **continuous deployment**.
 It is the last step of the process and aims at deploying each new version in one or several environments of recipe or production in an automatic way.

 ![What is the difference between continuous delivery and continuous deployment?](../../static/images/posts/delivery-vs-deployment.png)
 ## The Stakes

-The implementation of CI / CD can allow software developers to save a considerable amount of time, but also to have a stricter and more regular quality control during development.
+The implementation of **CI / CD** can allow software developers to save a considerable amount of time, but also to have a stricter and more regular quality control during development.

-The implementation of a chain of CI / CD would then allow a net improvement of the quality of the applications by the passage of the tests of reliable quality requirements while unloading the developers of these tasks.
+The implementation of a chain of **CI / CD** would then allow a net improvement of the quality of the applications by the passage of the tests of reliable quality requirements while unloading the developers of these tasks.

 It could also fluidify and balance the workload between developers and network administrators, especially during deployments in the acceptance and production environment.
 Since most tasks are automated, teams could more easily delegate certain tasks while guaranteeing a favorable result.